 index.cfm – this is the default document, like index.html or default.htm header.cfm – this is the top portion of web pages, what appears above your page content.
 This is where you would put your html “design” code. footer.cfm – this is the bottom portion of your web pages, what shows up after your page content.
 This is where you would put your html “design” code. layout.css – the basic CSS layout for our pages styles.css – the CSS styles for your page content

-Lets look first at header.cfm:
+Let’s look first at header.cfm:

 This file contains what you would expect to see at the top of a standard HTML web page, including head, title, meta tags, etc. There are a few different tags included in the content however.
-Any tags that begin with <cf…> are CFML language tags, that are processed by Railo and removed from the source code before the page is sent to your web browser.
-Just like PHP or ASP.net code, if somebody views the source of your web page, they won’t see your CFML code, but rather, they will see the html code, and any code that your CFML tags generate.
+Any tags that begin with

 This tag defines and sets a default value for a variable named “title.”
-This value can be overridden using a <cfset …> tag which we will see later.
+This value can be overridden using a

 header.cfm also includes the two .css files we need for our layout and styles.
 These are standard css which should be familiar to you, and won’t be covered in this article.

-Lets look at index.cfm
+Let’s next look at index.cfm

 This first tag sets a local variable called “title” and sets its value to “Home Page.”